Ladder99/ladder99/docs/page/quickstart.md

 # Quickstart

-For tech-savy users who want to get the pipeline up and running quickly, install git, docker, docker-compose, and run
+For tech-savy users who want to get the pipeline up and running quickly, you can install Git, Docker, Docker-compose, and run

     git clone https://github.com/Ladder99/ladder99
     cd ladder99